-Nakiri vs Usaba – main difference lies in the edge of blade, while Nakiri has Ryoba edge, Usaba for usual has Kataba edge.
+Nakiri vs Usaba – the main difference lies in the edge of the blade, while Nakiri has Ryoba edge, Usaba for usual has Kataba edge.
 Both are made for vegetables and greens, but Usaba may have a thinner blade, which makes it more efficient but also difficult to use.

 Cleaver vs Nakiri – What is the difference between Cleaver and Nakiri?

 Nakiri vs Chinese Cleaver – Chinese Cleaver can go in large sizes, it also has a thicker blade that affects its weight.
 As a result, Chinese Cleaver is more suitable for heavy chopping and deals greatly with bones.

 The first step is to read the instructions and the knife care label after purchase.
 This is very important, because in most cases, the better you take care of the knife, the higher its efficiency and durability.